natalieagus/computationstructures/_lecturenotes/4_logicsynthesis.md

 \text{Distributive law: } & a(b+c) = ab+ac, \text{ --- OR distributive},\\ & a+bc = (a+b)(a+c) \text{ --- AND distributive}
 \end{aligned}$$

-The two laws below are useful to perform boolean minimisation because we might end up with lesser number of terms while keeping the same logic:
+The two laws below are useful to perform boolean minimisation because we might end up with less number of terms while keeping the same logic:

 $$\begin{aligned}
 \text{Absorption law: } & a+ab=a, \\ & a+\bar{a}b = a+b,\\ &a(a+b) = a, \\ &a(\bar{a}+b) = ab\\